 - Medical expenses that you accrued include prescriptions, treatment costs, physiotherapy, costs etc.

-- Claiming for care costs is also possible if you needed help to take care of yourself while you were recovering.
+- Claiming for care costs is also possible if you needed help to take care of yourself while recovering.

 - Loss of earnings could be claimed for.

-No win no fee personal injury claims are taken on by a personal injury solicitor under a Conditional Fee Agreement (CFA).
+No Win No Fee personal injury claims are taken on by a personal injury solicitor under a Conditional Fee Agreement (CFA).
 A CFA states that if the case is not won, the claimant (you) does not have to pay for the personal legal fees of the solicitor.
-In the event that the case is won, the success fee of the solicitor is deducted from the compensation awarded at a capped rate of 25% of the overall amount.
-Contact our team today for more information on how our no win no fee solicitors handle such claims.
+If the case is won, the success fee of the solicitor is deducted from the compensation awarded at a capped rate of 25% of the overall amount.
+Contact our team today for more information on how our No Win No Fee solicitors handle such claims.

-Our team of legal advisors are ready and waiting to answer all of your questions and give you all the information you might need if you are considering making a blood clot claim with us.
+Our team of legal advisors are ready and waiting to answer all of your questions and give you all the information you might need if you are considering making a blood clot claim with us to achieve the maximum amount of compensation.
 Contact us today on 0800 073 8801 or use our online contact form to have us call you back.

 Blood clot claim- FAQs

-How long can a blood clot go undetected?
+How long can a blood clot injury go undetected?

 You should visit A&E if you’re experiencing breathlessness and chest pains, as this could be a sign that deep vein thrombosis has developed into a pulmonary embolism, where a blood clot has travelled and is stuck in your lung.